-(√) Task Details See the Application Procedure US or A Application Procedure Canada for more information.
-Complete the short-term missions trip a pplication Provide the reference form link to your reference Submit the Impact Ministries Release Forms Make arrangements for flights Flights should only be reserved once applications have been approved by Impact Ministries.
+(√) Task Details Complete the short-term missions trip application Provide the reference form link to your reference Submit the Impact Ministries Release Forms Make arrangements for flights Flights should only be reserved once applications have been approved by Impact Ministries.
 Before final confirmation and payment of flight bookings, communicate dates and times with the Impact Ministries Teams Coordinator.
 Passport - ensure that you have a passport that is current.
 If not, apply in plenty of time.
 Ensure that your passport is valid for at least six months after your return date.
 Prepare communication to send to family and friends to raise prayer and financial support Begin working through the devotionals in Appendix One Your Team Leader may have a timeline in which to complete each one Get your church involved Contact your pastor and church leaders Begin collecting items for donation and ministry needs Discuss this with your Team Leader to determine what is most needed Identify prayer partner(s) 1 or 2 people who are spiritually mature and able to support you in prayer before, during, and after your missions trip Cultural Preparation Familiarize yourself with the country of Guatemala and its people; read a missionary biography; study how Catholicism affected Latin America Finances Ensure adequate financial support is in place to cover costs.
 If funds are raised through a sending organization such as a church or school ensure that you follow their timeline for fundraising goals.

-REQUIRED IMPORTANT STEPS Travel Medio cal Insurance Impact Ministries requires each team member to have out-of-country medical insurance.
+REQUIRED IMPORTANT STEPS Travel Medical Insurance Impact Ministries requires each team member to have out-of-country medical insurance.
 Policy information must be submitted to the Team Coordinator 6 weeks prior to departure.
 If it is not available 6 weeks prior please communicate a plan to the Team Coordinator and follow up.
-Trip Cancela Insurance tion/interruption This type of insurance is encouraged but optional.
-This does not need to be submitted to Impact Ministries. mbers are required to r time in Guatemala at the link: Registration of US Citizens Abroad: Smart Traveler Enrollment Program (STEP) Registration of Canadians Abroad: travel.gc.ca/travelling/registrationFurther information is available later in the handbook Permission f or Minors Travelling This should be filled out for all minors unless BOTH parents are travelling with them.
-Permission for Minors Travelling without a Custodial Parent Financial do nations Send in any remaining money raised to cover your ground costs.
-Spending M oney Adult team members - order from your financial institution Youth team members - send spending money to the appropriate office.
+Trip Cancelation/interruption Insurance This type of insurance is strongly encouraged.
+This does not need to be submitted to Impact Ministries.
+All team members are required to register their time in Guatemala at the appropriate link: Registration of US Citizens Abroad: Smart Traveler Enrollment Program (STEP) Registration of Canadians Abroad: travel.gc.ca/travelling/registrationFurther information is available later in the handbook Permission for Minors Travelling This should be filled out for all minors unless BOTH parents are travelling with them.
+Permission for Minors Travelling without a Custodial Parent Financial donations Send in any remaining money raised to cover your ground costs.
+Spending Money Team members are asked to order Guatemalan Quetzals from your financial institution prior to your trip.
 See more information in the Spending Money section of this handbook.